Tinkerdoodle7/EDA-for-Alzheimer-s-Mutli-centre-DTI-dataset/README.md

-Download the data from the repository
+Download the data from the repository and run the notebook
-Run the notebook